 Back at Lima Escape, your time is very much your own.
 In the evenings many choose to rendezvous by the snack bar, taking advantage of the full-flavoured food (homemade pies, sausages and hamburgers), or sipping a cold beer on the terrace.
 However, if you’d prefer some ‘me time’, Lima is the kind of peaceful, unspoiled patch where you can unwind without the fear of being disturbed.

 You could also choose Lima´s Colour Lodges and add a new colour to your nature getaway!
-Suspended or put on wheels with a privileged view of the sunset, they are perfect retreats to relax and enjoy all that nature has to offer in a comfortable and glamorous way.
+Suspended with a privileged view of the sunset, they are perfect retreats to relax and enjoy all that nature has to offer in a comfortable and glamorous way.
 Coloured in bright colours and wooden inside the lodges have some traditional touches from Minho region stand out for their modern and a bit futuristic shape & colourful exterior.
 Equipped with a queen-size double bed (supported by a drawer bed available for a child up to 10 years), kitchenette, flushing toilet and shower cabin, they offer a nice river-view terrace inviting to enjoy a pure contact with Nature.

 Across the valley divided by the Rio Lima lies the loveably authentic Portuguese town of Lindoso.
 Offering a glimpse into what Soajo may have looked like before the tourist money rolled in, Lindoso is a delight to stroll through with its iconic stone houses, local women washing at communal fountains and chickens pecking merrily on paths.
 The town’s highlight is its petite, hilltop fortress that’s guarded the Lima Valley since medieval times.
 Also worth checking out is Lindoso’s recently restored castle, which was built in the 13th century by Alfonso III, and later reinforced by his son Dom Dinis.
 Today, it houses a small exhibition on the castle and its surrounding region.
 Tranquil Ponte Da Barca (12 minute drive) has a romantic riverfront park, enchanting sixteenth century bridge and tiny old centre that’s a joy to discover.
 It’s also a great source of information on how best to explore the magnificent Peneda-Gerês National Park.
 The town bursts into life every other Wednesday when a huge market spreads along the river.
 Culture vulture?
 Then venture 60km to Portugal’s third largest city, Braga.
 The bells of over 30 churches are a constant reminder of Braga’s devotion to the spiritual world.
 The town interweaves with ancient narrow streets, open plazas and boasts an impressive array of baroque churches.
 Adrenaline junkies will find pleasure here too, with plenty of water adventures right on your doorstep.
 Canoeing, canyoning and river hikes are all on the activity menu, with many others in the close surroundings of the park.
 If you want to try something different, go rafting in the late autumn and winter seasons when the rivers are much more full and fast!

 Food & DrinkThere’s an onsite snack bar - fresh and cosy place fully refreshed in 2020 ready to serve your breakfast, snack or some tasty salad.
 Among cafeteria, beer and various drinks, you can also try our toasts, hot-dogs, hamburgers, various sandwiches, plates of cheese and local smoked ham & sausages.
 In summer you could enjoy the shaded terrace and in cold winter days Lima Bar offers the warm & comfort of its fireplace as well as the cosy and relaxing ambience of its winter garden.
 There is a shop in reception, which offers a fresh bread delivery and sells the essentials groceries including camping gas, milk, cheese, hams and other local specialties.
-There are few simple restaurants close to Lima Escape serving beefs stacks, traditional cod fish (bacalhau) and some accessible daily meals.
+There is a simple restaurant close to Lima Escape serving beefs stacks, traditional cod fish (bacalhau) and some accessible daily meals.

 OpenAll year (except 2 weeks at the end of November).